Azure/kubernetes-keyvault-flexvol/docs/istio-tls-certificate.md

 ## Configure the Istio Ingress Gateway

 From here on, configuration is manual.
 As of Istio 1.0.6, Istio does not yet support configuring the ingress gateway to support external Key Management Services.
-Refer to the [sample ingress-gateway](./istio-tls-certificate/istio-ingressgateway.yaml) for how to configure the ingressgateway.
+Refer to the [Istio 1.0.6 sample ingress-gateway](./istio-tls-certificate/istio-ingressgateway-1_0_6.yaml) for how to configure the ingressgateway.
 Let's break this sample down.

 To the ingress gateway, we add an extra read-only volume mount that refers to the `keyvault-certs` volume, which is mounted by the kubernetes-keyvault-flexvolume plugin: